barry-scott/xml-preferences/README.rst

         The *collection_name* defaults to the element_name.
 The *collection_name* is passed to the parent setChildNodeList or setChildNodeMap functions.

+        *store_as* defaults to the *element_name* and is used to name the python variable that this node is store in its in parent object.

+        When *default* is True and there is not XML that matches this SchemeNode a default value will be stored in the parent object.

     dumpScheme( f, indent=0 )